tri-cods/Ed-Minimal-Editions/sections/preparing-text.md

 `git status`

-Before you push your changes, check the status of the remote repository: if your collaborators have made changes, you may want to incorporate them to your local repository before you
+Before you push your changes, check the status of the remote repository: if your collaborators have made changes, use `git pull` to incorporate them into your local repository.

 Make sure you have the most up-to-date version of your repository by 'pulling' any new changes from the remote repository to your local repository.

 ---

 # Collaborating on GitHub using branches

+For simultaneous collaborations, you may